LF2L/smart-collector-sipy/doc/ActivityDiagrams.md

-# Documentation - Activity Diagram
+# Documentation - Activity Diagrams

 ## Main Activity of the controller